dashprotocol/grub-trackr/README.md

 # Grub Tracker

-A responsive web app that helps you reduce food waste by keeping track of food expiration dates and allow you to organize and categorize your food.
+A responsive web app that helps you reduce food waste by keeping track of food expiration dates and allowing you to organize and categorize your food.

 ![](GrubTrackrDemo.gif)